neutrinojs/neutrino/packages/mocha/README.md

 ## Executing single tests

 By default this preset will execute every test file located in your test directory ending in `_test.js`.
-Pass specific test filenames to the Karma CLI to override this.
+Pass specific test filenames to the Mocha CLI to override this.

 ## Watching for changes